Who we are

 General Manager (CEO)

-Since 2018, David Kuijper works as Manager Public Investment and Blended Finance at FMO – the Dutch Development Bank, based in The Hague.
+David joined EDFI in 2023.
+Before then, he was since 2018 Manager Public Investment and Blended Finance at FMO – the Dutch Development Bank, based in The Hague.
 Prior to joining FMO, he worked as Advisor on Financing for Development and on Trust Fund Reform at the World Bank Group in Washington DC.

 David started his career as an Advisor in the Dutch Parliament and subsequently joined the Netherlands Foreign Service in 1998.